thephpleague/url/dev-master/components/overview.md

 ### URL-like representation

-Returns the string representation of the URL component with its optional delimiters.
+The `Component::getUriComponent` Returns the string representation of the URL part with its optional delimiters.
 This is the form used by the `Url::__toString` method when building the URL string representation.

 ~~~php
 use League\Url;